 What you may dispose of by the sewer system or solid garbage are small mounts (a few grams or milliliters) of non-hazardous chemicals (having very low toxicity).
 For the sewer, they must be soluble in water and could include things like: dilutes salt solutions, dilute acids or bases (solution pH must be between 6 and 10) or small amounts of alcohols like ethanol or isopropanol (miscible with water).
 Small volumes (milliliter) of volatile solutions may be evaporated in a fume hood if they are low hazard (e.g. methanol, acetone, toluene) but things like benzene (carcinogenic) should be sent to EH&S. For larger quantities of even low hazard chemicals, dispose of them through the EH&S service.

 There is legislation governing the use of the sewage system and landfills in Alberta.
-The municipal bylaw was expanded greatly in December 2000 and now includes a detailed list of fines for offenses that escalate quickly after the second infraction.
+The municipal bylaw was updated in January 2018 and now includes a detailed list of fines for offenses that escalate quickly after the second infraction.

-1. Municipal bylaw for sewer use #9675 (click cancel if asked for an ID/password) explicitly prohibits flammables, explosives, corrosives, mercury and oils and gives restricted quantities for several individual elements and some organics (e.g. carbon tetrachloride, phenols) and "hazardous waste" (Schedules A, B and C list prohibited and restricted items).
+1. Municipal bylaw for sewer use Bylaw 18093 explicitly prohibits flammables, explosives, corrosives, mercury and oils and gives restricted quantities for several individual elements and some organics (e.g. carbon tetrachloride, phenols) and "hazardous waste" (Schedules A, B and C list prohibited and restricted items).

 2. Government of Alberta regulation #192/96 Environmental Protection and Enhancement Act - Waste Control Regulation: refers to restrictions on items going into landfills based on: pH, flammability and being toxic (having an oral toxicity LD50 less than 500 mg/kg or dermal toxicity less than 1000 mg/kg).
 These toxicity thresholds are quite conservative and would only allow things ranked as "practically nontoxic" to "slightly toxic" to be discarded into regular garbage.